Mignaloux-Beauvoir: History

 During the Middle Ages, multiple hamlets existed in the area.
 The two parishes of Beauvoir and Mignaloux depended on Poitiers.
 Several localities still bear the name of ecclesiastical properties.

-During the Hundred Years' War, on September 16, 1356, during the Black Prince's chevauchée, the latter, leaving Châtellerault, rushed with 200 men-at-arms through the forest of Moulière and came out on the road from Poitiers to Chauvigny.
-There, he falls by surprise on the rearguard of the French army, 700 men-at-arms and knights strong, at the site of Chaboterie au Breuil l'Abbesse, located in the municipality.
+During the Hundred Years' War, on 16 September 1356, during the Black Prince's chevauchée, the latter, leaving Châtellerault, rushed with 200 men-at-arms through the forest of Moulière and came out on the road from Poitiers to Chauvigny.
+There, he fell by surprise on the rearguard of the French army, 700 men-at-arms and knights strong, at the site of Chaboterie au Breuil l'Abbesse, located in the municipality.
 The French fled into the forest, losing 240 men including the counts of Joigny and Auxerre and the sieur de Châtillon.
-This marks the prelude to a catastrophic defeat for the kingdom of France.
+This marked the prelude to a catastrophic defeat for the kingdom of France.

-In 1798 the two parishes were united into one municipality.
+In 1798 the two parishes were united into one single municipality.
 The administrative center was attributed to Beauvoir, then Mignaloux.
 In 1819, the Poitiers - Limoges road was built across the municipality, literally cutting it in two.
 In 1892 the town hall and the school were built.

-During the World War II, the Luftwaffe bombed the train station on June 19, 1940, without causing any casualties.
+During World War II, the Luftwaffe bombed the railway station on 19 June 1940, without causing any casualties.
 During the summer of 1944, the Allied air forces carried out numerous strafing operations: fighters patrolled the axes (railways, main roads) in search of targets of opportunity (German convoy, military train, camp, etc.).
-This is how Allied fighters machine-gunned the station on June 16.
+This is how Allied fighters machine-gunned the station on 16 June.

 The population growth accelerated from 1968.
 The municipal boundaries changed in 1974 following the construction of the new university campus and the hospital center of Poitiers.
-From this date, the municipality, which was essentially rural until then, starts to urbanize.
+From this date, the municipality, which was essentially rural until then, started to urbanize.